Posted by Ben Gooden on Wed, Nov 11, 2020 @ 2:49 AM

 Through it, you can improve the local community’s quality of living and heighten road safety in the city.

-This street model of shared space, low-speed limits and traffic calming was first implemented in the Netherlands and Belgium.
+This street design modelled around shared space, low-speed limits and traffic calming was first implemented in the Netherlands and Belgium.

 A Woonerf design places emphasis on the overall quality of life, rather than the speed of it.
-It’s for this reason that street furniture or speed reduction measures like bollards, limited sight distance and narrow paths of travel are utilised to lessen the volume of traffic, offering residents a greater sense of ease, safety and comfort when making use of city streets.
+Traffic calming strategies such as street furniture, increased trees and plants, bollards, limited sight distance and narrow paths of travel are utilised to lessen car traffic, offering residents a greater sense of ease, safety and comfort when walking city streets.

-By implementing Woonerf techniques, an urban street is transformed to become a wide social space where pedestrians are encouraged to make use of the entire roadway, move freely from one point to another and participate in recreational activities.
+By using Woonerf techniques, urban streets are transformed to a social space where pedestrians are encouraged to make use of the entire roadway, move freely from one point to another and participate in recreational activities and increase patronage to businesses.

 A Woonerf-designed street creates no division between vehicles and people.
 Hence, it is referred to as a “shared space” that is open for cars but is also catered to giving citizens a pedestrian-friendly and welcoming environment.

 One characteristic feature of Woonerf is landscaping.
-Through community gardens, plant boxes and thriving city trees throughout the area, people can experience optimal health and community benefits when travelling through their local city streets.
+Through community gardens, plant boxes and thriving city trees, people have a better city experience due to the calming and inviting natural elements that create a more pleasant ambiance, encourage pedestrian interaction, and prioritize the well-being of individuals over vehicular traffic when travelling through their local city streets.

 Let’s demonstrate this with a practical example.